-- King County Department of Transportation - Metro Transit Division (Metro) - King County Department of Transportations - Roads Division - King County Department of Transportation - Marine Division (water taxi) - Washington State Ferries - Private taxi and shuttle bus services aDoes not include flashers maintain employment and other activities on the mainland.
+- King County Department of Transportation - Metro Transit Division (Metro) - King County Department of Transportations - Roads Division - King County Department of Transportation - Marine Division (water taxi) - Washington State Ferries - Private taxi and shuttle bus services

+^aDoes not include flashers

 Opportunities to enhance the Island's transportation system over the next 20 years focus on alternatives to single-occupant vehicles, such as community vans, multi-use trails, real-time ridesharing, and, where feasible, nonmotorized modes of travel.
 Successful action on these opportunities will require sustainable funding, as well as collaboration across King County agencies and partnerships with private entities.
 Various technological innovations and use of mobile digital tools are expected to have ever-increasing roles in the Island's transportation future.